n3odym3/Node-RED_Twitch_EventSub/README.md

 - node-red-contrib-crypto-js-dynamic
 - Optional : node-red-contrib-ngrok

-## For Ngrock users
+## For ngrock users
 - Create a free account on [ngrock](https://ngrok.com/)
 - Save your AuthToken
-- Instal the [ngrock](https://flows.nodered.org/node/node-red-contrib-ngrok) node on Node-RED
+- Install the [ngrock](https://flows.nodered.org/node/node-red-contrib-ngrok) node on Node-RED
 - Drag and drop a ngrock node on your flow
 - Setup the node using your AuthToken
 - Open a tunnel and save the URL